Basics for ice cream production

 Dairy products are often used in ice cream production

 These give the ice a creamy consistency.
-Milk is a little less caloric and airier, cream is creamier.
+Milk is slightly lower in calories and airier, cream is creamier.
 It is best to use a mixture of both.
-You should preferably use untreated but pasteurised milk work.
+One should preferably use untreated but pasteurised milk work.
 UHT milk or cream with a particularly long shelf life is not recommended.

 Skimmed milk powder

 Skimmed milk powder* is determined by the Drying of skimmed milk manufactured.
-It is often part of ice base products to Viscosity and to reduce the formation of ice crystals.
+It is often part of ice base products to enhance the Viscosity and reduce the formation of ice crystals.
 I also use this for Milk ice cream varieties.

 vanilla pod